 RVDK combines high fashion with a sense of nostalgia and the longing for the heyday of haute couture.
 Back, when luxury fashion was still an expression of intimacy.

-At that time, the wardrobe accentuated the personal style of a woman with exquisite pieces by her favorite designer.
-"I want to bring back the sense of timelessness of vintage couture pieces from the XNUMXs and XNUMXs."
+The wardrobe accentuated the personal style of a woman with exquisite pieces by the favorite designer.
+"I want to bring back the feeling of timelessness of vintage couture pieces from the 70s and 80s."

 Think back to times of Grace Kelly, who developed her legendary fashion style in close friendship with Christian Dior.
 Dior even dedicated the label's first baby collection to the offspring of the style icon.